 This section will present the throughput and latency values of our benchmarking exercise

-To get an idea of how LavinMQ performs with increasing message sizes, we did the throughput test with messages of different sizes: 16 bytes, 1024 bytes, and 1,000,000 bytes/1 megabyte.
+As metioned earlier, we did the throughput test with messages of different sizes: 16 bytes and 1024 bytes

 For each message size, we tested with 3 producers and 5 consumers.
-The result of our tests is summarized in the chart below.
+The result of our experiment is summarized in the chart below.

 Figure 1 - LavinMQ Throughput